 From those 100 people, there is no doubt in my mind, you could build a rock-solid Amway business.
 I’d bet you would be a Platinum, maybe a Ruby, and have a solid foundation to go Diamond within a few more years.

-Better yet, with 100 people sponsored, you would have WIDTH, which would give you profitability in your Amway business.
-This would give you plenty of people to work with so you can build depth, and taproot several legs in your organization.
+Better yet, with 100 people sponsored, you would have the proper WIDTH, which would give you profitability in your Amway business.
+This would give you plenty of people to work with so you can build depth, and tap-root several legs in your organization.

 A Realistic Amway 2 to 5 Year Plan to Go Diamond

 I’d like to give you one more example of a realistic Amway 2 to 5 year plan.
 This plan is for people who really want to get after the business and go Diamond within two to five years.
-They have a day job, but are willing to work the Amway business on a full-time basis.
+I’ll assume you have a day job, but you are willing to work your Amway business at least 30-hours per week.

 With this example, let’s assume that you prospected five people per day, instead of two.
 You do this five days per week, 50 weeks per year, for five years.
 In this example, you would talk with 6,250 prospects (5 x 5 x 50 x 5).
 If just one in 25 people signed up as a distributor, you would sponsor 250 people personally.
-That would definitely give you enough people to go Diamond.
+That would definitely give you enough people to go Diamond (in most cases).

 Even better, what if you just did that for one year (talked to five of your own prospects each day) and for the next four years you talked with 5 of your team members’ prospects each day?
 That would be a much smarter way to grow your business.
-In other words, work through the people you sponsor and build depth.
+In other words, work through the people you sponsor and build depth by taprooting.

 The Bottom Line

 In review, if you’re trying to reach the rank of Diamond in Amway within two to five years, you need to work the numbers.
 You need to talk to a lot of prospects to sponsor some distributors to find a few serious distributors to work with.
-Once you find your six-serious people, taproot like crazy, and build each leg many levels deep.
+Once you find your six-serious people, tap-root like crazy, and build each as deep as you can and never stop.

 What are your thoughts about the Amway 2 to 5 year plan?
 Leave a comment below to let me know what you think.
 I look forward to hearing from you.